 Being positive underpins all we do in the Sixth Form.
 The choices you make should be based on your goals, your preferences and your achievements at GCSE.
-Remember that alongside these choices we expect students to select from a further range of options that may include the EPQ or Core Maths.
+Remember that alongside these choices we expect students to select from a further range of options that may include the Extended Project Qualification (EPQ).
 International students may also be required to study for an IELTS exam.

-Q. How many A Level / BTEC subjects should I take?
+Q. How many A Level/BTEC subjects should I take?